shuxiaokai/stripchat-surveillor/README.md

 * As default, the number of concurrently streamed shows is equal the available number of threads.
 This assures that the script doesn't produce 'runaway' ffmpeg-processes
 * For OpSec, while executing surveillor.py it is recommended to use a VPN-connection to a server operated by a privacy-focused VPN-service.
 Otherwise, there is the risk that the host triangulates you due to the unusually large response being requested to the API.
 * If you want to initiate concatenation of all videos manually, in Linux, execute `python3 -c 'import surveillor; surveillor.video_stitcher()'` from the command line.
+* To concatenate and h264-transcode all videos, on Linux, execute `python3 -c 'import surveillor; surveillor.process_vids()'` from the command line.
+This is performance-intensive.
 ## Analytics

 As of the commit-date of this README-file, analytics.py, when executed, generates a sqlite3-db from the data in /data_dump json-files.
 Generates one table for each model found in the json-files.
 Only content of the tables is date and time tags for when the model was on-line.
 Serves as the backbone for future show-schedule-predictor-functionality or other analytics-based functionalities.